Document Number: D3673R0

 Effects: Behaves as a formatted output function of os, except that:

-After constructing a sentry object, the function initializes an automatic variable via:
+After constructing a sentry object, the function initialises an automatic variable via:

 wstring out = vformat(os.getloc(), fmt, args);